Rolls-Royce Fund 2018

 But just five minutes’ “green exercise” can produce rapid improvements in mental wellbeing and self-esteem, with the greatest benefits experienced by the young, according to a study at the University of Essex.

-Last year the Foundation Derbyshire Rolls-Royce Fund selected the theme of Mental Health and Young People.
+In 2017 the Foundation Derbyshire Rolls-Royce Fund selected the theme of Mental Health and Young People.
 This allowed us to award three superb local charities who went on to offer direct counselling services to over 125 children and young people.
 This 2018 theme builds on that work by taking a step back and looking at part of the prevention agenda, using some of the simplest, effective ways to build up mental health resilience in children throughout Derby and Derbyshire.

 2016: Children and Mental Health